PayPal launches a payments product designed for marketplaces, platforms and crowdfunding sites

 That means the businesses can decide if they want to handle the payment disputes and chargebacks themselves, or if they want to turn over that responsibility to PayPal to manage instead.

 Additionally, the new service allows the businesses to customize their implementation of PayPal to fit their needs.
-For instance, marketplaces could use the service to add commissions, holds, fees, and multi-seller disbursements, and can set payout timing.
+For instance, marketplaces could use the service to add commissions, marketplace holds, fees, partner payouts, and multi-seller disbursements, and can set payout timing.
+A later version will introduce support for ACH settlements, instead of just to PayPal accounts, and support for guest checkout.

 Businesses can also choose whether or not to onboard their customers upfront or upon their customers getting paid.

 In some cases, PayPal accounts for sellers may not be right for the company’s business model, and PayPal says it can work with those business customers on a setup that’s right for them, too.